zimzaza4/MoreBows/README.md

 # MoreBows
-A simple bow plugin For PowerNukkitX
+A simple bow plugin for PowerNukkitX